shane3102/illchess/README.md

 >#### illchess-stockfish
 >Implementation: Kotlin + Quarkus
 >>Service responsible for communication with stockfish chess engine.
-Provides evaluation and best moves in position based on game privided by **illchess-game** service Has two modes:
+Provides evaluation and best moves in position based on game privided by **illchess-game** service.
+Has two modes:
 >>* engine - service is communicating with engine present on host machine
 >>* API - service is communicating API available here: https://stockfish.online/